 It has taken me eight years, but I finally returned to California to explore another city I've long been curious about, San Diego.

-Once again, I was able to stay with a friend, thereby saving money and benefiting from a local's knowledge of the city.
+Once again, I could stay with a friend, saving money and benefiting from a local's knowledge of the city.
 To get around when he wasn't available, I used Uber.

-Here are my top 10 things to do in San Diego, plus a few hostel recommendations if you don't have someone to stay with.
+Here are my top ten things to do in San Diego, plus a few hostel recommendations if you don't have someone to stay with.